oowl logo

 Custom profile (no OpenCode Go needed)

-oowl init and oowl profile → custom scan your connected OpenCode models and let you assign them to cheap/mid/premium tiers.
+oowl install and oowl profile custom scan your connected OpenCode models and let you assign them to cheap/mid/premium tiers.
 If fewer than 3 models are detected, you can enter model IDs manually.

 Plugins